Plan ahead with wisdom and vision.

 Today I want to talk about #9.
 If you are going to be a successful entrepreneur, you will likely have disputes at one time or other.

 In any crisis whatsoever, you must always talk to the lawyers first.
 Big companies like ours have armies of in-house lawyers (we could have as many as 25 across the group, which is nothing compared to the global giants).
-We also work with lawyers who are specialists in litigation, because our own lawyers deal primarily with business matters.
+We also work with lawyers who are specialists in litigation, because our own lawyers deal primarily with business matters. you could look here for our lawyers.

 In your case, it is important to have access to a lawyer that you call “my lawyer.”
 (Ideally, it should be someone who is a specialist in corporate rather than criminal law).